stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 ``encoding``
 """"""""""""

-If you specified the text value of your HMAC signing key via the ``stormpath.zuul.account.header.jwt.key.k`` property, and that string is *not* Base64Url-encoded, you will need to set the ``stormpath.zuul.account.header.jwt.key.encoding`` property to indicate which encoding is used.
+If you specified the text value of your HMAC signing key via the ``stormpath.zuul.account.header.jwt.key.value`` property, and that string is *not* Base64Url-encoded, you will need to set the ``stormpath.zuul.account.header.jwt.key.encoding`` property to indicate which encoding is used.
 For example: